 If your dog is anything like mine, he goes out of his way to track mud, dirt and sticks into the house at the most inopportune times, like right after I’ve finished vacuuming or when guests are their way over.
 And if I even think about getting that new blanket … Koda has already planned out how to get his muddy mitts all over it.

-Cleaning your dog’s paws does more than keep your home clean; it also helps keep their paws healthy.
-The best way to clean your dog’s paws is with soap and water or wet wipes.
+Cleaning your dog’s feet does more than keep your home clean; it also helps keep their paws healthy.
+The best way to clean your dog’s paws is with soap and warm water or wet wipes.
 To make cleaning an easy routine keep a cleaning station outside near your door (or at least a towel).

 Why it’s important to clean your dog’s paws